 Keep in mind that your goals should be specific, realistic, and relevant to your overall business goals so that the numbers you are measuring actually relate to growth instead of vanity metrics... in other words, make them SMART goals!

 2. Don't Forget to Ask the Most Important Question...
 WHY???

 We also recommend that you look at every credit union and bank marketing campaign holistically.
 If you are trying to grow auto loans and are trying to grow website traffic to your auto loan page, remember that a member might see more than one piece of content from you before making their buying decision.
 Maybe they come across your eBook offer on your homepage, an email, a paid ad, or social media promotion all featuring your auto loans.
 Weighing all of these efforts together at the end of the promotion is important.
-It was likely the combination of ALL of these useful interactions that lead them to convert.
+The combination of ALL of these useful interactions likely led to their conversion.

 3. Is Your Promotional Offer Good Enough For People To Share Their Contact Information?

 Increased impressions of a targeted website page may mean little to your CEO or Board of Directors.
 And rightfully so!
 Your goals should build on this traffic and aim to get your new contacts one or two steps closer to converting.

 So, if you are driving traffic to an auto loan promotion page, perhaps you should consider giving away something related to the campaign, in exchange for a name and email (forms are a great way to implement this on your website).
 How about a gas gift card or a great eBook about the top 10 mistakes consumers make when buying a new car?